-09CP607 DATA WAREHOUSING AND DATA MINING LAB L T Р 0301 007 DATA WAILLIOCOING AND DATA MINING LAD 0 0 3
+09CP607 DATA WAREHOUSING AND DATA MINING LAB L T P C 0501007 0 0 3 2 data warehousing and data mining.

-- To understand the basic principles, concepts and applications of data warehousing and data mining. - To introduce the task of data mining as an important phase of knowledge recovery process. - Ability to do Conceptual, Logical, and Physical design of Data Warehouses OLAP applications and OLAP deployment. - Have a good knowledge of the fundamental concepts that provide the foundation of data mining. - Design a data warehouse or data mart to present information needed by management in a form that is usable for management client.
+• Understand the basic principles, concepts and applications of

+- Introduce the task of data mining as an important phase of knowledge recovery process. - Have the ability to do Conceptual, Logical, and Physical design of Data Warehouses OLAP applications and OLAP deployment. - Have a good knowledge of the fundamental concepts that provide the foundation of data mining. - Design a data warehouse or data mart to present information needed by management in a form that is usable for management client.